 Telescopes

-The 6 newest optical telescopes use a range of CMOS and CCD cameras and specialist filters to take detailed images of objects in space, from the nearby moon and planets, to nebulae and distance galaxies.
+The six newest optical telescopes use a range of CMOS and CCD cameras with specialist filters to take detailed images of objects in space, from the nearby moon and planets to nebulae and distance galaxies.

-Three of these telescopes run robotically, so that they can run automatically throughout the night without intervention, allowing students and staff to get the very most out of the available hours of clear sky.
+Three of these telescopes are fully robotic, meaning that they can run autonomously throughout the night without human intervention.
+This allows students and staff to get the very most out of the available hours of clear sky.

-The older but larger 50cm optical telescope allows a simpler platform for students to be introduced to astronomy, where they can move the telescopes themselves and get a chance to look through the eyepiece.
+The older permanently-mounted optical telescope is a simpler platform for students to be introduced to astronomy, where they can move the telescope themselves and get a chance to look through the eyepiece.

 Our radio telescopes allow detailed observations to be made of the hidden hydrogen that makes up our own galaxy, as well as high-energy radio sources inside and outside our galaxy.
-An advantage of radio telescopes is that they can work during cloudy weather and during the day as well as at night.
+An advantage of radio telescopes is that they can be used in both the day and night, and during cloudy weather.

 Name | Type | Detector | Filters |